jshmattos/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 ## Learning Objectives

-* How to fetch internet resources with the Python package urllib
+- How to fetch internet resources with the Python package urllib
-* How to decode urllib body response
+- How to decode urllib body response
-* How to use the Python package requests #requestsiswaysimplerthanurllib
+- How to use the Python package requests #requestsiswaysimplerthanurllib
-* How to make HTTP GET request
+- How to make HTTP GET request
-* How to make HTTP POST/PUT/etc. request
+- How to make HTTP POST/PUT/etc. request
-* How to fetch JSON resources
+- How to fetch JSON resources
-* How to manipulate data from an external service
+- How to manipulate data from an external service

-## Usage
+## Requirements

-* All files are executed with Ubuntu 14.04 LTS using Python3 (version 3.4.3)
+- All files are executed with Ubuntu 14.04 LTS using Python3 (version 3.4.3)
-* All Python code is linted with PEP 8 style guide (version 1.7.*)
+- All Python code is linted with PEP 8 style guide (version 1.7.\*)

 ## Tasks

 ### [0.
 What's my status? #0](./0-hbtn_status.py)

-* Write a Python script that fetches https://intranet.hbtn.io/status
+- Write a Python script that fetches https://intranet.hbtn.io/status
-  * You must use the package urllib
+  - You must use the package urllib
-  * You are not allowed to import any packages other than urllib
+  - You are not allowed to import any packages other than urllib
-  * The body of the response must be displayed like the following example (tabulation before -)
+  - The body of the response must be displayed like the following example (tabulation before -)
-  * You must use a with statement
+  - You must use a with statement

 ```sh
 guillaume@ubuntu:~/0x11$ ./0-hbtn_status.py | cat -e